yohasebe/openai-chat-api-workflow/README.md

 The web UI is constructed by the workflow and runs locally on your Mac 💻.
 The API call is made directly between the workflow and OpenAI, ensuring your chat messages are not shared online with anyone other than OpenAI 🔒.
 Furthermore, OpenAI does not use the data from the API Platform for training 🚫.

-You can export the chat data to a simple JSON format external file 📄, and it is possible to continue the chat by importing it later 🔄.
+You can export the chat data to an external file in simple JSON format 📄, and it is possible to continue the chat by importing it later 🔄.

 <img src="./docs/img/OpenAI-Alfred-Workflow.png" width="600" />